Claycorp/EntWorld/ISSUE_TEMPLATE.md

-## Issues with crashes or other game related problems MUST HAVE A LOG!
-Other problems do not need logs. @Claycorp
+## If the game has an issue, INCLUDE A LOG or CRASHLOG, Anything else does not need one.
+(Incorrect crafting recipes don't need logs.)
 ##### What is the problem?

+##### What did you expect?

 ##### Client, Server or Both?

-##### Crash Report or FML-client-latest.log LINKS ONLY!
+##### Crash Report or latest.log LINKS ONLY!
-(Files can be found by clicking the ... button in the top right hand corner of curse and clicking open file.
-Crash reports are in the crash reports folder and FML-client-latest.log is in the Logs folder.)
+(Files can be found by clicking the ... button in the top right hand corner of curse and clicking "Open Folder".
+Crash reports are in the Crash-Reports folder and latest.log is in the Logs folder.)
 Please post them on a website like http://pastebin.com/ or https://gist.github.com/

 ###### Link to Log: